Myths About Assisted Living

 - Assistance with many activities of daily living, such as feeding, toileting, and getting in and out of bed

-While caregiving sometimes brings joy and strengthens relationships, it can also affect the caregiver’s ability to work, engage in social interactions and relationship, and maintain good physical and mental health.
-Data from the Centers for Disease and Prevention (CDC) suggests caregivers often neglect their own health needs and suffer from the emotional and physical demands of caregiving.
+Truth: While caregiving sometimes brings joy and strengthens relationships, it can also affect the caregiver's ability to work, engage in social interactions and relationships, and maintain good physical and mental health.
+Data from the Centers for Disease and Prevention (CDC) suggests caregivers often neglect their health needs and suffer from caregiving's emotional and physical demands.
 This, in turn, affects their ability to provide care.
-More than a third of caregivers report insufficient sleep, according to the CDC.
+According to the CDC, more than a third of caregivers report insufficient sleep.
 Just as you expect a high quality of life for your parent or elderly loved one, you should expect the same for yourself.
 Choosing assisted living could result in a happier, healthier life for both of you.

 MYTH: The cost of assisted living is too high.